nickmckenney/Building-a-JSON-API/readme.md

 But what if users could trade bookmarks for other bookmarks?
 Or sell bookmarks for points?
 Or send bookmarks to your friends.
 Or something even crazier.

 ##### Photo sharing app
 Users will be able to register and create albums and photos.
 Albums and photos will need to be named and described by their owners.
 Users will be able to view other users' albums.
 Maybe users can comment on photos, or either up/down vote them.
-(Please do *not* actually have users upload videos to your server -- except as a major bonus -- as this is difficult and memory-intensive.
-Use Imgur or another file hosting service instead.)
+(Please note: file uploading is *difficult* and memory-intensive.
+We encourage you to use a separate image uploading service -- Imgur, Flickr, etc -- and for your app to store only the URLs of those images, rather than the images themselves.)

 ##### Anything Else!